open-source-lab-DFKI/bikerider/README.md

   - `ionic serve` or `ionic serve -b` (no browser loading)

 ## Project Structure
+* you can look to the following webpage of Ionic project structure to understand what is the role of each component ==> https://ionicframework.com/docs/v3/intro/tutorial/project-structure/

 **NOTE:** Be aware that in difference to usual Cordova projects, the source files are located in `/src` and not in `/www`.
 The `/www` directory contains generated files which will be overwritten on `build`ing the project.

+* so far the only added page is home folder, this page contains the developed leaflet- map and show the current position, geolocation and make a Restapi call using get request of all users positions from the following Endpoint `http://lnv-3246.sb.dfki.de:3001/bikerider/v1/users`.

 # Testing (in Browser)